 You can get this laser treatment at your eye doctor’s office.
 Your eye doctor will:

 - Put numbing medicine in your eye

-- Aim a laser (a strong beam of light) into your eye using a special lens
+- Aim a laser into your eye using a special lens

 During the treatment, you may see flashes of light and your eye may sting or feel uncomfortable.
 Your vision will be blurry for the rest of the day, so you’ll need someone to drive you home.
 You may need more than 1 session of scatter laser surgery.